johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         return embedding
 ```

-A standard softmax classifier first produces logits with a linear layer and then applies softmax to convert them into a probability distribution:
+A standard softmax classifier first produces logits with a linear layer.
+The softmax operation is then applied—typically within the loss function during training—to convert these logits into a probability distribution:

 ```python
 class LinearClassifier(nn.Module):